OMGdaDPS/stuff/README.md

 WoeUSB install | How to install on Debian/Ubuntu based systems BU USB Backup Tool| Amazingly simple way to back things up to USB!
-StopWatch | Just a nice, simple stopwatch for the terminal!
+StopWatch | Just a nice, simple stopwatch for the terminal! cpupower-howto | A concise how-to install cpupower on Debian/Ubuntu systems!
 ## Todo:

 - [ ] Need to figure out how to embed images into the README...